microsoft/vscode-python/StartPageReleaseNotes.md

 Added a start page for the extension.
 It opens to new users or when there is a new release.
 It can be disabled with the setting 'Python: Show Start Page'.
+Removed `python.jediEnabled` setting in favor of `python.languageServer`.
+Instead of `"python.jediEnabled": true` please use `"python.languageServer": "Jedi"`.
+Made variable explorer (from IPython Notebook interface) resizable.
+Added run-by-line for notebooks to allow users to step through their code cells line by line.
+Launched in experimental mode such that it is not currently shown to all users.